The Death of Capitalism

 Such restraints characterize communist states today.
 In a Communist regime, those who oppose the state are generally crushed without question.
 The brutal murder of millions of dissidents in Russia, China, Vietnam, etc., attests to this grim fact.
 Loss of life means nothing to a Communist.
 The state must be preserved.
 The Communist Party must remain in power and unchallenged.

 Such selfishness portrays the mastermind behind this hellish philosophy; Karl Marx was humane in his theories but arrogant and dictatorial in his style.
 He was domineering, with boundless self-confidence.
 Devoid of any belief in God, Marx and his friends were described as self-appointed gods.
 Marx even considered himself godlike and equal to the Creator, not unlike his deceptive predecessor, Satan, and his egomaniacal successor, Antichrist.

 Is it any wonder that Marx’s theories, when put into practice, produce governments that emulate the style of their creator?
 Marxist philosophies, born in Hell and wrapped in deception, inevitably lead to dictatorial, atheistic states governed by self-appointed gods.
 They lead to totalitarian thought control and brutal measures to re-educate.
 They lead to loss of life and liberty, to the perfection of slavery and inhumanity, to concentration camps.
 They lead to monopolization of privilege and power by a small aristocracy.
 They lead to economic stagnation, collective poverty, and tyranny.
 They lead to chaotic economic activity, inefficiencies, and scarcity.
 Finally, they lead to Antichrist.

-For more on the world's demise in the face of socialism, see my recently-published book, America's Role in Armageddon.
+For more on the world's demise in the face of socialism, see my recently-published book, America's Demise; Antichrist's Rise.